nic2159048/cs372-project/language_study.md

 ```
 [GO's Hello World widget](https://golang.org/)

-In general GO attempts to be as minimal as possible to avoid unneeded characters, semicolons, and types (indeed, the type is only needed if it can't be discerend by other means).
+In general Go attempts to be as minimal as possible to avoid unneeded characters, semicolons, and types (indeed, the type is only needed if it can't be discerend by other means).
 While minimalism sometimes has negative consequences (e.g. less readable, requireing knowledge of sub-standard acronyms and abbreviations) it can also be wonderful.

 Furthermore, the verbose vs. minimalist approaches can be seen in each language's hello-world tutorials.